txt2tags/website/README.md

 and [txt2tags/tools](https://github.com/txt2tags/tools) repositories
 cloned in your machine, inside the same directory.

-> Note: An error will appear when converting `index-old.t2t`.
-> That's ok, this file isn't meant to be converted.

 ## Update docs

 The docs and their translations are read directly from GitHub.
 A cronjob